TaimoorAleem/FinShare/README.md

-# FinShare 💼📊 (In-Progress)
+# FinShare 💼📊

-Welcome to FinShare, a personal project I'm developing to enhance my skills in ASP.NET Core Web API.
+Welcome to FinShare, a personal project I've developed to enhance my skills in ASP.NET Core Web API.
+This is a comprehensive backend-only application that provides robust APIs for managing stock portfolios and commenting on stocks, enabling users to efficiently manage and share their financial investments.

-### Features Implemented So Far: 📝
+### Features Implemented: 📝

 - **Controllers and Actions**
   - **StockController** (and **CommentController** which is also similar): Manages CRUD operations for stock entities, demonstrating the use of RESTful APIs.
-    - **GetAll(QueryObject query)**: Fetches all stock records based on optional filters and sorting parameters, returning them as DTOs.
+    - GetAll(QueryObject query): Fetches all stock records based on optional filters and sorting parameters, returning them as DTOs.
-    - **GetById(int id)**: Fetches a specific stock record by its ID and returns it as a DTO.
+    - GetById(int id): Fetches a specific stock record by its ID and returns it as a DTO.
-    - **Create(CreateStockRequestDto stockDto)**: Creates a new stock record from the provided DTO and saves it in the database.
+    - Create(CreateStockRequestDto stockDto): Creates a new stock record from the provided DTO and saves it in the database.
-    - **Update(int id, UpdateStockRequestDto updateDto)**: Updates an existing stock record identified by its ID with the provided DTO.
+    - Update(int id, UpdateStockRequestDto updateDto): Updates an existing stock record identified by its ID with the provided DTO.
-    - **Delete(int id)**: Deletes an existing stock record identified by its ID.
+    - Delete(int id): Deletes an existing stock record identified by its ID.
+  - **PortfolioController:** Manages the user's stock portfolio.
+    - GetPortfolio(): Retrieves the logged-in user's portfolio.
+    - AddToPortfolio(string symbol): Adds a stock to the logged-in user's portfolio.
+    - DeleteFromPortfolio(string symbol): Removes a stock from the logged-in user's portfolio.

 - **DTOs (Data Transfer Objects)**
   - Implemented DTOs to encapsulate data and reduce the number of parameters passed to methods, improving code maintainability.